 Third, critics draw attention to the apparent growth of "the nanny state".
 Most of the media, and many politicians, seem hopelessly confused about the extent to which the state should interfere in our private lives.
 The extent to which we can smoke cannabis, gamble in casinos, enjoy a glass of wine after 11pm, hunt foxes with dogs, kill fish with barbed hooks, and beat our children, owe much more to prejudice than hard unemotional analysis.
 According to the FT, the Future Foundation even found, in 2005, that c.300 out of 1000 UK adults agreed that pregnant women should receive a police caution for smoking in public.
 Not everyone agrees with the Bishop Magee's declaration, in the 1800s, that he would rather see England free than sober.

 Another aspect of this problem is society's determination to "do something" whenever there is a tragedy, such as on a school trip.
 The usual result is more or improved guidance which adds to the regulatory burden on the public sector (see above).
-In the case of school trips, the guidance is now said to run to 200 pages, and of course many teachers are now very reluctant to organise any trips at all.
+In the case of school trips, the guidance is now said to run to 200 pages, and of course some teachers are now very reluctant to organise any challenging trips at all.
 The Conservatives said (April 2005) that they would get rid of much of such guidance, but one was forced to wonder whether this promise would survive the first child death of the summer.
 Indeed, I am not aware that this promise was ever fulfilled.

 Click here for a more detailed discussion of the regulation of risks to health and safety.